 A Comprehensive Guide to Busan's Neighbourhoods

-With over three and a half million inhabitants, Busan is Korea’s second largest city after Seoul.
+With more than three and a half million inhabitants, Busan is Korea’s second largest city after Seoul.
 Its port is the ninth-busiest port in the world, and the city is historically important, both as a trading point with Japan and as South Korea’s temporary capital during the Korean War.
 It’s no surprise, therefore, that its neighbourhoods are many and varied.
 So where should you go, and what should you see?
 Here’s our guide to Busan’s main neighbourhoods.

 Haeundae